-1. Do the lights on the dash come on when you press the Start button?
+1. Do the lights come on on the dash when you press the Start button?

-2. Is the "key not found" warning light on?
+2. Is the "key not found" message displayed or is the key warning light on?
 Yes

-Does the car start if you hold the key fob right next to the start button or insert it in the key fob slot?
-Yes No
+Does the car start if you hold the key fob right next to the start button or insert it into the slot?
+Yes

 What happens when you push the Start button?

 - The instrument lights start blinking and nothing happens.

 - There is a click, the gauges move, but nothing happens.

 If the starter cranks normally, but the car won't start, read this guide: The engine cranks but won't start »

 If no lights are coming on, it's possible that the battery is completely drained or one of the battery terminals is not connected properly.

 You might need to have your car boosted.
 Your battery may also need to be tested.
 Read here: how to check the battery